platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 Platform.sh automatically creates backups of the Staging and Production environments of a Dedicated cluster every six hours.
 These are only useful to fully restore an environment and are managed by the support team.

-You can make a manual, local, backup yourself by downloading data from your environment to your local system with:
+You can make a manual local backup yourself by downloading data from your environment to your local system by running the following command:

 ```bash
 platform scp --project=<PROJECT_ID> --environment=<ENVIRONMENT> -r remote:<DIRECTORY_TO_SYNCHRONIZE> <LOCAL_DIRECTORY>
 ```

-That command copies all files from the `<DIRECTORY_TO_SYNCHRONIZE>` directory in the environment you want to backup to your `<LOCAL_DIRECTORY>`.
+This command copies all files from the `<DIRECTORY_TO_SYNCHRONIZE>` in the environment you want to backup to your `<LOCAL_DIRECTORY>`.
 Before running the command, make sure that you don't overwrite local data (or do a backup first).

 ## Back up your database

-To backup your database, you need to adapt and run the following command on your local computer:
+To backup your database, adapt and run the following command on your local computer:

 ```bash
 platform db:dump --gzip --project=<PROJECT_ID> --environment=<ENVIRONMENT>